Discord-Physics/Open-source-Physics-notes/README.md

 # Open-source-Physics-notes

-More info comming soon...
+More info coming soon...

-Would like to start with Electromagnetism lecture notes as a testing project.
+For beginning we can start with Classical Mechanics notes.

-For now I am adding here cheatsheet on classical mechanics.
-Improvements are velcome!
+Improvements are welcome!